Skip to main content

 +

 cyanheads/federal-regulations-mcp-server is maintained by cyanheads.
-The last recorded GitHub activity is from today, with 0 open issues.
+The last recorded GitHub activity is dated 2026-08-22, with 4 open issues.

 Are there alternatives to federal-regulations-mcp-server?